annawoods7/AboutMe/_posts/2025-04-06-Refining-Datapipelines-for-Address-Income.md

 #### Setting up Deployment of a Development website through Github Actions
   Later on I was tasked with using Github actions to deploy our react website.
 This required:

-  - Configuting a yaml file in Github workflows
+  - Configuring a yaml file in Github workflows
-  - Setting up SSH capabilities for Github to read and write to the company server
+  - Setting up SSH capabilities for Github Actions to write to the company development server
-  - Building the react project to be hosted back on the server
+  - Building the react project to be hosted on the developmnent server

-  The workflow looked something like this:
+  The workflow looks something like this:

   ![workflow_Example]({{ site.baseurl }}/assets/images/deploy_web_diagram.drawio.png)

 #### Configuring a Docker compose file for user authentication
+  My final, and currently ongoing, project is to configure a Docker compose file which authenticates users.
+This will ensure access to view the development website is secure and only alotted to the proper users.
+This requires:

+  - Pulling a KeyCloak docker image
+  - Creating a client in KeyCloak for Oath2_proxy
+  - Pulling a Oath2_proxy docker image
+  - Setting up nginx as a reverse proxy

+This is currently a work in progress and I am in the debugging stage, so please enjoy the Docker mascot in the meantime:

+# Reflection